 Real-world perspective

-In fast matches I played, the lateral width and credible height cues helped me track footsteps and aerial flyovers more reliably than any virtualized two-channel bar I’d tested.
+In fast matches I played, the lateral width and credible height cues helped me track footsteps and aerial flyovers more reliably than any virtualized two-channel bar I’d tested — a clear advantage these gaming soundbars hold over simpler setups.
 The trade-off is size and cost — you’re effectively buying a compact 5.1.4 system.

 Next up: if you prefer tighter dialogue and a refined, less theatrical presentation, the Bose Dolby Atmos soundbar takes a different, more clinical approach.